koushikvikram/koushikvikram.github.io/Network Effects/data-network-effects.md

     - product’s value grows as a result of more usage via the accretion of data
     - highly valuable, very rare
 2. Data Scale
+    - Next best thing to Network effects because scale effects are linear and asymptote quickly, while network effects are nonlinear and create increasing returns.
+    - Eg. The scale of data with Yelp (number of restaurants and local businesses it covers) and Amazon (breadth of products) makes it hard for a new competitor to challenge them
+    - Caution: Data is NOT an ongoing insight engine.
+        - In practice, most of the valuable insights you will glean from a scaled-up dataset in a particular domain will come early on.
+More data just confirms those insights.
+        - Further, the number of insights that will matter enough for customers to pay you or choose me over other providers is typically small.
+        - So data scale can give you these early 1-3 key insights, but I typically need to develop other aspects of my defensibility to build an important company.
 3. Data Embedding
+    - Data embedding is the idea that by holding more and more of my clients’/users’ data, the harder I am to remove, and that gives me some defensibility.
+    - This is NOT a network effect because the value the clients get from me working with the other clients is typically a small part of the value I provide and is not the reason clients would stay with me.
+    - The greater part of my value is that the more data I hold for them embedded in their operations, the harder it would be to remove me.
+That gives me defensibility.

 ## 6 elements of Data Network Effects